 - By default, GHC has a new warning enabled, -fwarn-typed-holes, which causes the compiler to respond with the types of unbound variables it encounters in the source code.
 (It is reminiscient of the "holes" feature in languages such as Agda.)
-For more information, see Section 7.13. - GHC can now perform simple evaluation of type-level natural numbers, when using the DataKinds extension.
-For example, given a type-level constraint such as $(x + 3) \sim 5$ , GHC is able to infer that x is 2.
-Similarly, GHC can now understand type-level identities such as $x + 0 \sim x$ . - Note that the solving of these equations is only used to resolve unification variables it does not generate new facts in the type checker.
+For more information, see Section 7.14. - GHC can now perform simple evaluation of type-level natural numbers, when using the DataKinds extension.
+For example, given a type-level constraint such as $(x + 3) \sim 5$, GHC is able to infer that x is 2.
+Similarly, GHC can now understand type-level identities such as $x + 0 \sim x$. - Note that the solving of these equations is only used to resolve unification variables it does not generate new facts in the type checker.
 This is similar to how functional dependencies work. - It is now possible to declare a 'closed' type family when using the TypeFamilies extension.
 A closed type family cannot have any instances created other than the ones in its definition.
 For more information, see Section 7.7.2.3. - Use of the GeneralizedNewtypeDeriving extension is now subject to role checking, to ensure type safety of the derived instances.
 As this change increases the type safety of GHC, it is possible that some code that previously compiled will no longer work.
-For more information, see Section 7.24.
+For more information, see Section 7.25. - GHC now supports overloading list literals using the new OverloadedLists extension.
+For more information, see Section 7.6.5. - GHC now supports pattern synonyms, enabled by the -XPatternSynonyms extension, allowing you to name and abstract over patterns more easily.
+For more information, see Section 7.3.8.